ray-project/ray/doc/source/train/train.rst

         trainer.shutdown()

-    See :ref:`sgd-porting-code` for a more comprehensive example.
+    See :ref:`train-porting-code` for a more comprehensive example.

   .. group-tab:: TensorFlow

-    This example shows how you can use RaySGD to set up `Multi-worker training with Keras <https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras>`_.
+    This example shows how you can use Ray Train to set up `Multi-worker training with Keras <https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras>`_.

     First, set up your dataset and model.